 Faculty Coordinator, International Business and Economics (IBE) Option

-The Management Option provides students opportunities to develop a substantial foundation in the principles of managing the human, organizational, and capital resources of the firm in a strategic manner to enhance organizational competitiveness.
+The Management Option provides you opportunities to develop a substantial foundation in the principles of managing the human, organizational, and capital resources of the firm in a strategic manner to enhance organizational competitiveness.
 Courses emphasize problem-solving, planning, and interpersonal skills related to leadership in the new economy, managing innovation and change, and international and cross-cultural issues in business.
 Future career paths include consulting, supervision, program management, or pursuit of graduate education in management of law.
 This is an excellent option for students who see themselves as "big picture people" and business generalists.

 Faculty Coordinator, Management Option

 The Marketing Option focuses on how to develop, establish, and maintain products and services of high value for customers as well as how to deliver and communicate them.
 The option addresses key linkages critical to effective customer and product management, from understanding customer needs and problems to delivering appropriate solutions and services.
 It further examines decision choices facing managers concerning market selection, entry timing, positional advantage to be pursued, targeting and executional approaches.
 The option emphasizes digital marketing and analytics across its courses.

 PAUL students that concentrate in marketing take - in addition to the Marketing core course - six courses in the field, of which four are required.
 Those required courses are: